vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 IN THE TANTRĀLOKA.

 1. The cause of bondage.
 2. The way to freedom.
 3. What is knowledge as distinct from ignorance.
-4. What is Mokșa according to the Trika.
+4. What is Mokṣa according to the Trika.
 5. Conceptions of Mokṣa of other schools.
 6. What is the ultimate reality of the objective world.
 7. The process of manifestation of the universe.
 8. The ways to realisation of the ultimate reality.
 9. The points of difference between one way and another.
 10. Bimbapratibimba Vāda.

 1. T. A., Comm., I, 29.
 2. T. A., I, 149.
 3. T. A., I, 288.HIS WORKS